Getting Started with cloudtaser on GKE¶

 /cloudtaser/) - Rewrites the container entrypoint to

-/cloudtaser/wrapper - The wrapper authenticates to vault, fetches secrets, and fork+execs your application with secrets as environment variables (
+/cloudtaser/wrapper - The wrapper authenticates to the secret store, fetches secrets, and fork+execs your application with secrets as environment variables (

 PGPASSWORD,API_KEY)